-Key audit matter How our audit addressed the key audit matter

-Our audit procedures included:

-- Reviewing the Group's revised accounting policies that address the revenue recognition requirements of IFRS 15. - Reviewing a sample of contracts under each revenue stream to validate management's assertions and assessment of performance obligations, transaction price, allocation of transaction price and recognition of revenue either at a point in time or over time. - Reviewing management's computation of the impact of IFRS 15 over recognition of revenue from extended warranty contracts including testing reliability of contract data used in the computation. - Reviewing management's assessment of the impact on revenue recognition arising from customers' right of return of products. - Evaluating the financial statement disclosure arising on adoption of IFRS 15 to determine if they were in accordance with the requirements of the standard.
+Key audit matter How our audit addressed the key audit matter Changes in accounting policies in relation to the adoption of International Financial Reporting Standards (IFRS) - IFRS 15 - Revenue from contracts with Our audit procedures included: Reviewing the Group's revised accounting policies that address the revenue recognition customers Refer also to Notes 1(b), 1(i) and 5 requirements of IFRS 15.
+The Group adopted IFRS 15 "Revenue from Contracts with Customers" during the financial year.
+Reviewing a sample of contracts under each revenue stream to validate management's assertions and assessment of performance obligations, transaction price, allocation of transaction price and recognition of revenue IFRS 15 introduces a new revenue recognition model whereby revenue is recognised when a either at a point in time or over time. performance obligation is satisfied by transferring a control over a promised good or service.
+Reviewing management's computation of the impact of IFRS 15 over recognition of revenue from extended warranty contracts including testing reliability of contract data used in the We focused on this area as judgement was applied in assessing the accounting computation. implications of extended warranty contracts entered into by the Group and the right of return of products by customers.
+Reviewing management's assessment of the impact on revenue recognition arising from customers' right of return of products. • Evaluating the financial statement disclosure arising on adoption of IFRS 15 to determine if they were in accordance with the requirements of the standard.